 R22 Replacements: Developing R-410A & Other Alternative Refrigerants

 Scientists have stepped in to develop viable R-22 alternatives that produce better or the same results without inflicting damage to the ozone layer or other harmful consequences to the environment.
 One of these alternatives is R-410A.
 Identifying R-410A cylinders due to their distinct pink color is easy.
 Honeywell researchers invented the product in 1991.
 Although the company leads in production, other producers around the world have been licensed.
 The product doesn’t contribute to the depletion of the ozone layer and is readily available from a majority of HVAC service providers.
 R-421A is another eco-friendly product that is considered to be the leading refrigerant for the future.

 Full AC Upgrades Vs Air Conditioner Retrofits

-Even after a tax break, the cost of a full upgrade is more than trivial.
+Even after a tax break, the cost of a full air conditioner upgrade is more than trivial.
 Many people are considering low-cost options like retrofitting to this dilemma.
 That option would let them keep their old A/C unit but use a new refrigerant with it.
-If R-22 is what is causing the problem, then homeowners should be able to get rid of it without having to sacrifice their entire system.
+If R-22 is what is causing the problem, then homeowners should be able to get rid of it without having to sacrifice their entire system, right?
 However, in practice that doesn’t work all that well.